Dry Eyes As We Age

 How Are Dry Eyes Treated?

 If you suspect you may have DES, know that the symptoms can be minimized or completely eliminated.
 Many people assume that over-the-counter remedies, such as lubricating eye drops, are the end of the line for DES treatment when this isn’t the case.
-At The Dry Eye Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we know that DES can cause severe discomfort, and we’re here to help.

-If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Farkas, Dr. Kassalow, and Dr. Resnick can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.
+If your dry eye symptoms remain after trying over-the-counter lubricants, then our eye doctors can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.